Iresa Energy Closure: Power Cuts, Price or Billing Hikes Ahead?

 It should be easy enough to organise a repayment plan so that you can pay back this debt.
 It is always better to pay off the debt as soon as possible if you can.
 Although it may seem counterintuitive, it is better to pay off the debt, even if you think it is unjust, and then begin a complaints procedure with the energy ombudsman Ofgem to try and get the money refunded to you.

 This will give you more options to move to a more reputable supplier and cheaper deal and not end up in a debt spiral.
-For more advice on your debt situation you can get a callback and get some advice from one of our energy experts.

 What if I want to switch supplier?